-During the three months ended March 31, 2020 and 2019, BHF received cash distributions of \$488 million and \$195 million, respectively, from BH Holdings and made cash capital contributions of \$0 and \$412 million, respectively, to BH Holdings.
-The \$488 million distribution was primarily related to a \$300 million ordinary cash dividend paid by Brighthouse Life Insurance Company to BH Holdings in the first quarter of 2020.
-On April 24, 2020, BHF received a \$500 million cash distribution from BH Holdings, which related to a \$500 million ordinary cash dividend paid by Brighthouse Life Insurance Company to BH Holdings also on April 24, 2020.
+During the six months ended June 30, 2020 and 2019, BHF received cash distributions of \$988 million and \$195 million, respectively, from BH Holdings and made cash capital contributions of \$0 and \$412 million, respectively, to BH Holdings.
+Distributions received in 2020 primarily relate to \$800 million of ordinary cash dividends paid by Brighthouse Life Insurance Company to BH Holdings.